dcousens/easy-express-api/README.md

 # easy-express-api
-A biased express wrapper for building APIs (with attached services).
+A biased express wrapper for building simple REST APIs (and attached services).

 ## Installation